 Community Impact Coordinator

-The team is overseen by Lawrence Cook, vice president of The John R. Oishei Foundation.
+The team is overseen by Lawrence Cook, Senior Vice President of Programs at The John R. Oishei Foundation.